fastlane/docs/docs/best-practices/continuous-integration.md

 ### Method 1: App Store Connect API key (recommended)

 This is the recommended and official way of authenticating with Apple services.
-However, it doesn't support all features yet.
-Check out [App Store Connect API](https://docs.fastlane.tools/app-store-connect-api/) for more information.
+However, it doesn't support all of the _fastlane_ features yet.
+Check out [App Store Connect API](/app-store-connect-api) for more information.

 ### Method 2: Two-step or two-factor authentication